 Phenology is the study of the timing of seasonal life cycle events (e.g., the appearance of breaking buds, flowers, ripe fruits, seed dispersal, egg-hatching, fledging) in plants and animals.
-The California Phenology Project (CPP) was launched in 2010 as a 3-year pilot project funded by the National Park Service Climate Change Response Program to develop and to test protocols and to create tools and infrastructure to support long-term phenological monitoring and public education in California.
-A primary focus of the effort has been to recruit and engage California residents and visitors in the collection and interpretation of phenological data.
-After more than five years of phenological monitoring, and thanks to the enthusiasm, dedication, and daily trail-walking among our volunteers, the CPP is still growing strong.
+The California Phenology Project (CPP) was launched in 2010 with funding from the National Park Service Climate Change Response Program to design and to implement long-term phenological monitoring and public education in California.
+Our primary focus has been to recruit, train, and encourage California residents and visitors to record and to interpret the phenological status of wild plants.
+After more than five years of phenological monitoring, and thanks to the enthusiasm, dedication, and daily trail-walking among our volunteers, the CPP is still going strong.
 Participants have recorded -- and uploaded into the USA National Phenology Network's user-friendly interface, Nature's Notebook -- almost 1,300,000 phenological observations of the phenological status of wild plant species in California.
 Scientists are now using CPP data to measure and to predict the effects of climatic variation and climate change on the seasonal cycles of ecologically important and iconic California species.

 Please explore our website to learn more about phenology, the origin and current activities of the CPP, where the CPP is currently monitoring plant phenology, and how to become involved.
 Also visit the news tab for recent updates and upcoming events.